connornishijima/Lixie_II_OSHW/3D PRINTING/README.md

 - 4 MIDDLE
 - 1 RIGHT

 If you need a 3D print done, the cheapest option I've seen (at least here in the States) is [3DHubs.com](http://www.3dhubs.com).
 Make sure they are printing with the top-side down to save a lot on not having to print supports.
+Select Black PLA at 300 micron layer height for the cheapest cost.

 However, if you don't yet have a 3D printer...get one!
 Seriously, get one.
 I put if off for years thinking parts were brittle or ugly.
 With a modern printer you can only make a brittle or ugly part intentionally.